SELF-Technology/self-chain-public/docs/about-self/the-story.md

 - **VPNs and Proxies**: Only hide your browsing, don't address data ownership
 - **Signal and Similar**: Excellent for messaging but limited ecosystem
 - **Crypto Wallets**: Handle transactions but not comprehensive digital life
-- **Privacy Browsers**: Protect browsing but don't integrate other digital activities
+- **Privacy Browsers**: Useful for web privacy but don't integrate storage, messaging, and AI context

 ### The Window is Closing
 Each day, surveillance systems become more sophisticated and entrenched. **We have a narrow window to build alternatives before digital authoritarianism becomes irreversible.**